dougeby/IntuneDocs/intune/conditional-access-intune-common-ways-use.md

 #### How conditional access for Exchange on-premises works

+Conditional access for Exchange on-premises works differently than Azure Conditional Access based policies.
+You install the Exchange on-premises connector to directly interact with Exchange server.
 The Intune Exchange connector pulls in all the Exchange Active Sync (EAS) records that exist at the Exchange server so Intune can take these EAS records and map them to Intune device records.
 These records are devices enrolled and recognized by Intune.
 This process allows or blocks e-mail access.

-If the EAS record is brand new, and Intune is not aware of it, Intune issues a cmdlet (pronounced "command-let") that blocks access to e-mail.
+If the EAS record is brand new, and Intune is not aware of it, Intune issues a cmdlet (pronounced "command-let") that directs the Exchange server to block access to e-mail.
 Here are more details on how this process works:

 ![Exchange on-premises with CA flow-chart](./media/ca-intune-common-ways-1.png)